Rethinking browser architecture

 Interested to know more about layout performance?
 Check out our blog post “Improving HTML browser layout performance”.

-Better performance with less memory
+Exceptional performance with less memory

 Flow’s innovative use of the GPU delivers richer looking UIs and more dynamic animations without the need for cached pixmaps.
 Ekioh’s design more than doubles browser rendering performance and uses a fraction of the memory required for accelerated compositing.